-See also: Scrapy, ? about tuning Scrapy for BFO or DFO.
+See also: Does Scrapy crawl in breadth-first or depth-first order? about tuning Scrapy for BFO or DFO.

 Note: This setting adjusts priority in the opposite way compared to other priority settings REDIRECT_PRIORITY_ADJUST and RETRY_PRIORITY_ADJUST.

 DEPTH_STATS

 Whether to collect maximum depth stats.